wpilibsuite/frc-docs/source/docs/software/sensors/accelerometers-software.rst

         // Gets the current acceleration
         double accel = accelerometer.getAcceleration();

+    .. code-tab:: c++

+        // Creates an analog accelerometer on analog input 0 frc::AnalogAccelerometer accelerometer{0};

+        // Sets the sensitivity of the accelerometer to 1 volt per G accelerometer.SetSensitivity(1);

+        // Sets the zero voltage of the accelerometer to 3 volts accelerometer.SetZero(3);

+        // Gets the current acceleration
+        double accel = accelerometer.GetAcceleration();

 If users have a 3-axis analog accelerometer, they can use three instances of this class, one for each axis.